hassio-addons/addon-tailscale/tailscale/DOCS.md

 ### Option: `log_level`

 Optionally enable tailscaled debug messages in the add-on's log.
 Turn it on only in case you are troubleshooting, because Tailscale's daemon is quite chatty.
+If `log_level` is set to `info` or less severe level, the add-on also opts out of client log upload to log.tailscale.io.

 The `log_level` option controls the level of log output by the addon and can be changed to be more or less verbose, which might be useful when you are